Mrugalla/NEL-19/README.md

-# NEL-19 - VST3 - 64bit - Windows only
+# NEL - VST3 - 64bit - Windows only
-An open-source high-fidelity random vibrato.
+An open-source creative vibrato.

-NEL-19 requires the latest C++ dependencies. you can dl and install them here until i make a proper installer that takes care of that: https://aka.ms/vs/16/release/vc_redist.x64.exe
+NEL requires C++14 dependencies. you can download and install them here until i make a proper installer that takes care of that: https://aka.ms/vs/16/release/vc_redist.x64.exe

-NEL-19 has:
+----------- INTRODUCTION: -----------

+NEL is a time-domain vibrato.
+That means, it essentially uses an internal feed-forward delay to modulate the signal.
+An LFO is synthesized from weighted pseudo-random values and modulates the distance of that delay.
+The more its rate changes the stronger the vibrato.
+Meanwhile the plugin compensates for the length of that delay automatically in order to prevent timing issues automatically.
+Also I'm using Lanczos Sinc Interpolation on the delay's readhead, which means it sounds clean!

+----------- PARAMETERS: -----------

+-> Depth.
-- Depth-Parameter.
-Use it to adjust the depth of the vibrato relative to its current buffer size.
+Use this to adjust the depth of the vibrato.
+The higher this value is the further apart the random-values of the LFO can be.
+-> Depth Max.
+You can choose between a bunch of values that set the maximum depth of the vibrato here.
+This enables you to tweak the behaviour of the depth-parameter.
+Use low values for a subtle vibrato and high values for strong scratches.
+-> Freq.
+This defines the frequency in which new random values are picked for the LFO.
+-> Shape.
-- Frequency-Parameter.
-Use it to adjust the frequency of the randomized LFO.
+The more you turn up the shape-parameter, the more it will squarify the output of the LFO.
-- Width-Parameter.
-It mixes in a unique LFO for every other channel.
-- STUDIO-Button.
-Enables Lookahead.
-- Buffersize-Textfield.
-Buffersizes between 1-7ms are rather subtle and have low latency.
-Everything else is for creative use up to 1000ms.
-- MIDI Learn-Button.
-Use either pitchbend- or midi CC to control the vibrato manually in addition to the randomizer.
-- Vibrato Visualizer.
-It shows what the internal delay is currently doing.
+-> Width.
+Turn this up to increase the influence of a 2nd LFO to your other channel.
+-> L/R;M/S-Switch.
+Using the plugin in L/R gives the left and right channel individual LFOs, while in M/S mode the mid- and side-channels are altered seperatedly.
+-> Mix.
+100% Wet is a vibrato.
+But dial down the parameter to any other non-zero value to get chorus- or flanger-effects.
+-> Parameter-Randomizer.
+I didn't implement a preset system yet, but just hitting the parameter randomizer can have a very similiar effect.

+----------- EXAMPLES: -----------

 Here are a bunch of videos, where you can check out the plugin in action and topics around it: https://youtu.be/TVq6FPY_8pU